Apple may deliver a new MacBook Air on Wednesday

-Will Apple finally give us a new MacBook Air on Sept.
-12?
+It's been a long time coming.
+But today could be the day we see a truly new MacBook Air.

-After a brief lull in the MacBook rumor mill, we have a new report from Apple analyst Ming-Chi Kuo with some fresh predictions about what we may see at Apple's big event scheduled for Sept.
-12. In addition, to new iPhones, Apple Watches, iPad Pros and other products in the pipeline, Kuo suggests that Apple is readying a new "low-priced" MacBook that could replace the 12-inch model introduced in 2017.
-But there's no promise that we'll get it on Wednesday.
+After a few quiet days in the MacBook rumor department, a new report released this week by Apple analyst Ming-Chi Kuo brought a handful of new details about what we might see at Apple's big event.
+In addition, to new iPhones, Apple Watches, iPad Pros and other products in the pipeline, Kuo suggests that Apple is readying a new "low-priced" MacBook that could replace the 12-inch model introduced in 2017.
+But there's no guarantee it'll be included in Apple's announcements today.

+In fact, the major MacBook-related highlight from Kuo's report, summarized by Macrumors, is that the new model will have Touch ID -- a feature presently available only on the higher-end MacBook Pro.
+But whether it shows up today or not, the rumors suggest that Apple plans to introduce a brand-new, redesigned MacBook Air before the end of 2018.

+In the interim, Apple has expended plenty of attention on the premium MacBook Pro line, regularly refreshing internal components and introducing innovations such as the Touch Bar.
+Just this June, the company delivered new 13-inch and 15-inch models.
+That effort hasn't been flawless, though.
+Some recent MacBook Pros have been the subject of complaints and class action lawsuits due to concerns with their ultraflat butterly keyboards being rendered inoperable by a literal speck of dust.
+Despite an official denial, this brouhaha may have prompted Apple to retool the Pro line before releasing a new MacBook Air.

 Apple Sept.
 12 iPhone XS event: Watch live here Wednesday at 9 a.m.
 PT

-Editors' note, Sept.
-11: This post was originally published on May 4 and will continue to be updated with news and rumors on the 2018 MacBook Air.

-Will tomorrow's big show include the MacBook Air?
-We don't know.
-Apple hasn't unveiled MacBooks in September before -- and it's likely that it may reserve that announcement for a separate event in October or later this year.
-Or not at all this year.
-Remember: these are all rumors.

-If Apple holds back on Mac announcements at the Sept.
-12 event, the next feasible opportunity will be October -- a month during which it has often debuted new Macs.
+If Apple holds back on Mac announcements today, the next feasible opportunity will be October -- a month during which it has often debuted new Macs.
 And it's not out of the question that we could see new iMacs and even updated Mac Minis, too.

 Rumor: Support for Touch ID